 Entrepreneurial Aspect / Build Your Business and Brand – As you progress in practice there can be the opportunity to build up relationships with clients, bring in your own business, build your brand and essentially be responsible for your own book of business.
 For some, being client facing and involved in the service being provided to clients, rather than being in a support function, is more rewarding.

 Of course, with making such a move there are challenges too and it is a big decision.
 But if it is something that you have been thinking about the above reasons might give you a little nudge in the right direction.

 A move to practice can dramatically change the direction of your long-term career so if it is something that you are considering, before you decide, talk to us.
 As the experts in accounting and tax recruitment we regularly assist people who have made or are making such a move.

 We’ve dealt directly with people who have already made the move back to all areas of practice including audit, corporate finance, advisory, consulting and tax.
 We’ll give you all the practical, real, impartial and important information you need to help you make the decision that’s right for you.

 Barden’s Practice Series

 The Barden Practice Series aims to deliver practice focused content and interviews with the practice profession, and shine a spotlight on practice as a professional accounting career in the Irish market.
-Feel free to get in touch with Aoibhín Byrne, at email@example.com, if you’d like to have a chat about the practice market, career opportunities, building your practice team or have an idea for a blog.
+Feel free to get in touch with Aideen Murphy, at firstname.lastname@example.org, if you’d like to have a chat about the practice market, career opportunities, building your practice team or have an idea for a blog.